cpgr/numbat/doc/content/running_numbat.md

 For all of the options available for checkpointing, see the [MOOSE] documentation.

-If a long-running simulation does fail to complete, it can be recovered by
+If a long-running simulation does fail to complete, it can be recovered by running

 ```bash
 ./numbat-opt --recover checkpoint_dir/XXXX -i input.i